 What was your exact memory of the very first moment you stepped foot on African soil?
 What mode of transport?

-I exchanged the flight I was initially booked on for a sea ticket, sailing at the end of October 1967 from Southampton to Capetown via Las Palmas, as I wanted to give myself the opportunity of a 10 day voyage to ‘acclimatise’ the different season.
+I exchanged the flight I was initially booked on for a sea ticket, sailing at the end of October 1967 from Southampton to Capetown via Las Palmas, as I wanted to give myself the opportunity of a 10-day voyage to ‘acclimatize’ the different season.
 Arrival at Capetown was greeted by the ‘tablecloth’, a sight one never forgets.
 I transferred immediately to the train by the quayside for the 3 day trip to Francistown in NE Botswana, via the Great Karoo the barren nature of which, viewed through the carriage window prompted the written comment ‘what have I let myself in for?’
-In Francistown I met other new VO arrivals for our ‘induction’ into mysteries of the Vet’ Department.
-After a couple of weeks we were allocated our stations, I being given Ngamiland, home of the Okavango Delta.
+In Francistown, I met other new VO arrivals for our ‘induction’ into mysteries of the Vet’ Department.
+After a couple of weeks, we were allocated our stations, I being given Ngamiland, home of the Okavango Delta.

-What were your occupational experiences working with locals, as a joy and challenge?
+What were your occupational experiences working with locals, as joy and challenge?

-They never refused to do anything which was reasonable but were not backward in pointing out that which was not.
+They never refused to do anything which was reasonable but was not backward in pointing out that which was not.
 As the ‘outsider’ I always treated their comments seriously.

 As well as your government work, tell more about your privately set up practices?

-In Botswana initially there was very little opportunity for ‘private practice’ although I remember spending many hours attending to transmissible venereal tumours in dogs, which seemed to be a very common problem.
+In Botswana initially, there was very little opportunity for ‘private practice’ although I remember spending many hours attending to transmissible venereal tumors in dogs, which seemed to be a very common problem.
 Latterly it became an important part of my routine, but always secondary to ‘official work’.
-In Malawi & Swaziland it was done as part of the government duties and all proceeds went into the government coffers with the issue of official receipts.
+In Malawi & Swaziland, it was done as part of the government duties and all proceeds went into the government coffers with the issue of official receipts.
 On many occasions operations were carried out in situations where serious improvisation was required to establish a safe operating environment.
-In Swaziland I ran a surgery from Piggs Peak in the NW at Havelock asbestos mine in a room allocated by the hospital staff next to the room where they Xrayed the miners’ chests twice a year and I also operated in the open air at the citrus estate near the SA border; in Botswana I ran a surgery at the diamond mine at Jwaneng at the request and with the assistance of the mine management.
+In Swaziland I ran a surgery from Piggs Peak in the NW at Havelock asbestos mine in a room allocated by the hospital staff next to the room where they X-rayed the miners’ chests twice a year and I also operated in the open air at the citrus estate near the SA border; in Botswana, I ran a surgery at the diamond mine at Jwaneng at the request and with the assistance of the mine management.
 I operated from the ’servants’ quarters’ in my last station.
-I was assisted by members of the family, friends and members of my staff on different occasion, for a share of the proceeds when I was able to charge privately, otherwise regular staff members assisted at the ‘official surgeries’.
+I was assisted by members of the family, friends and members of my staff on different occasions, for a share of the proceeds when I was able to charge privately, otherwise, regular staff members assisted at the ‘official surgeries’.

 Tell us a bit more about your various clients and some of the issues you faced?

-In Botswana especially where my district at one time was about the size of Wales, I would spend up to a couple weeks in the month touring & visiting staff at their substations and the local farmers to discuss problems/needs etc. Outside of this routine the distances were an obvious problem to dealing with immediate problems as it could often take a couple of days between a situation arising and my attending it, with the inevitable less than satisfactory results.
-I particularly remember one case where a farmer reported a prolapsed uterus in one of his cows which promptly fell off in my hands on initial examination, having been severely damaged by fly-strike.
+In Botswana especially where my district at one time was about the size of Wales, I would spend up to a couple of weeks in the month touring & visiting staff at their substations and the local farmers to discuss problems/needs, etc. Outside of this routine, the distances were an obvious problem to dealing with immediate problems as it could often take a couple of days between a situation arising and my attending it, with the inevitable less than satisfactory results.
+I particularly remember one case where a farmer reported a prolapsed uterus in one of his cows which promptly fell off in my hands-on initial examination, having been severely damaged by fly-strike.